jpmens/mqtt2graphite/README.md

 A lot.

+* Add configuration file in which we specify username/password, TLS certificates, and path to the "map" file.
 * I'm not experienced enough with high volume of messages, so this should maybe transmit to Carbon via StatsD?